 A manufacturing assembly line worker, for example, would see an AR-enabled overlay that provides workstation instructions.
 This way, the employee can continuously work without having to look down at physical instructions or receive support from a human co-worker.

-When using extended reality in the manufacturing sector, employee training is improved in knowledge retention and efficacy of content.
-This makes training more efficient both during and after.
-Finally, instant access to experts, no matter the location, reduces wasted time.
+XR technologies are also useful for employee training.
+When using extended reality in the manufacturing sector, employee training is improved due to XR's ability to improve knowledge retention and content efficacy.
+This makes training more efficient both during and after sessions.

 Emerson has given an ROI example for its Plantweb Optics platform in an AR training environment.
 The example included: